monikase/Data-Analytics-Projects/10-AB Testing/AB Analysis.md

 </br>

-$\implies$ **After exploring the distribution of the variables in the three promotion groups, we can verify that the sample groups are similar and the A/B testing results will be meaningful and trustworthy.**
+$\implies$ **Examining variable distributions and adjusting sample size ensured group similarity, for meaningful and trustworthy A/B testing.**

 </br>